remindmodel/pre-processing/README.md

 # How to run on the cluster

-- before starting inputdata generation, you might want to update your libraries by running `make update-renv` (only pik-piam packages) or `update-renv-all` (all CRAN packages)
+- before starting input data generation, you might want to update your libraries by running `make update-renv` (only pik-piam packages) or `update-renv-all` (all CRAN packages)
 - take a look at the settings being used in `config/default.cfg` and make the necessary adjustments (see section below)
-- to start inputdata generation, run `Rscript submit_preprocessing.R`
+- to start input data generation, run `Rscript submit_preprocessing.R`
 - once the process is finished successfully, you will receive an email, the generated files can be found at `/p/projects/rd3mod/inputdata/output_1.27`

 ## Settings

+You most likely want to adjust `revision` to set a new revision number for your input data archive.
+Note that `cfg$revision` may not include characters other than the dot, e.g. `cfg$revision <- "6.607test"` won't work.

+If you want to create input data to test your local changes, set the development suffix `cfg$dev`, e.g. `cfg$dev <- "my-test"`.

+The name of the generated input data archive will contain the concatenation of `revision` and `dev`.

+If you want to use an existing cache folder other than the default cache folder on the cluster, you can set it using `cfg$cachefolder = "path/to/my/cache"`.
+If this folder is empty, you effectively start from scratch with your input data generation.
+Changing the cache folder only makes sense when the cache type is set to `def` (which is the default).

+The process uses the default cache system (`cfg$cachetype = "def"`), which utilizes the default cache shared by most other madrat processes on the Cluster (`/p/projects/rd3mod/inputdata/cache_1.27`).
+If you want to use a separate cache folder starting from scratch for your input data revision, set `cfg$cachetype = "rev"` in your config file.

+### Details

 Currently, the following settings are supported: